batica81/AtTinyKeyer/README.md

-This little program can help you use a straight key or paddle keyer output with Morse code learning apps that support keying via the PC/phone keyboard, like Morse Mania or PCW Fistcheck.
+This little program can help you use a straight key or paddle keyer output with Morse code learning apps that support keying via the PC/phone keyboard, like Morse Mania, Morse-x or PCW Fistcheck.
 You can also use Morserino as a keyer, and practice letter and word timing.

 Program is intended to be flashed to a $2 Digispark Attiny85 microcontroller module.